RichardDooling/LegalPro/Chapter_6/Chapter_6.md

 ## Attorney-Client Privilege

 This is a NARROW evidentiary rule compared to the BROAD ethical duty of confidentially.
+Wikipedia does a good job with [a SHORT fair summary of the privilege and its exceptions](http://en.wikipedia.org/wiki/Attorney%E2%80%93client_privilege).

 #### What communications are protected by the attorney-client privilege?